Prayanshuchourasia-01/PortFolio/README.md

 # Portfolio Website
-This is a responsive portfolio website developed as a final project for the SheCodes Responsive Workshop.
+This is a responsive portfolio website developed as a Internship Project.
 It is built using HTML, CSS, and Bootstrap.
 The website showcases the skills, projects, and contact information of the portfolio owner.

 # Features
 - Responsive design that adapts to different screen sizes and devices.